JJguri/cv/content/authors/admin/_index.md

 soil conditions; how crops obtain water/nutrients from the soil; how soil processes contribute to the loss of C, N; and how all these processes interact.

-Over 15 years of experience managing large soil-crop-climate datasets (5+ years using Python) and 10 years developing the Agricultural
+Over 15 years of experience managing large soil-crop-climate datasets (6+ years using Python) and 10+ years developing the Agricultural
-Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization towards solving large-scale real farm problems.
+Production Systems sIMulator ([APSIM](https://www.apsim.info/)) applying data pipelining and optimization towards solving large-scale real farm problems.
 I collected (field experimental trials) and analysed data including >18 crop species (annual, perennials).
 I have more than 40 published articles
 [[18 in high-impact journals](/publication) (12 as first author)].
 I received 18 research grants